GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Perdrine.md

 **Burning Fury**: Whether you are a flaming skull, or simply a head wreathed in brilliance, you have been kissed by flame.
  • Anytime a creature within 1 yard attacks you and either hits or critically fails their attack, you may use your reaction to inflict a magical fire attack against that foe.
  • You may choose, as a special ability or attack action, to emit bright light out to 3 yards and may choose to emit dim light up to 3 yards beyond that.
 Alternatively, you may have any bright light you would emit instead be fair or dim.
 Changing the radius or turning of the ability on/off is an action.
  • When you would be destroyed, you may choose to explode.
 Anything within a number of half yards equal to your level are subject to a fire attack.
-A creature gains a +1 bonus to their save for each meter away from the explosion.
+A creature gains a +1 bonus to their save for each yard away from the explosion.

 **Great Mind**: You had, or have since developed, some psionic abilities.
  • You are capable of acting with telekinetics as though you had two arms with fingers and fine motor skills to perform a single task.
 You may do this out to a number of feet equal to your level + your heroism.
 You must perform a rest before doing so again.